The International School of Stavanger is pleased to offer academic merit scholarships for High School (videregående) applicants and students.

-We encourage all students interested in ISS and/or the scholarships to attend the ISS High School Open House (Information Evening) on Thursday, 16 February 2017 at 18:00 in the school’s theatre.
+We encourage all students interested in ISS and/or the scholarships to attend the ISS High School (videregående) Open House and International Baccalaureate Evening on Thursday, 18 January 2018 at 18:00 in the school’s theatre.

-A limited number of Golden Anniversary Partial Scholarships – 50% academic merit scholarships – are available for students joining our two-year IB Diploma Programme in August 2017.
-The Golden Anniversary Scholarships are for students who are not currently studying at ISS and seeking admission to the IB Diploma Programme in grade 11 (Norwegian VG2 equivalent) for the 2017-18 academic year.
+A limited number of Golden Anniversary Partial scholarships – 50% academic merit scholarships – are available for students joining our two-year IB Diploma Programme in August 2018.
+The Golden Anniversary scholarships are for students who are not currently studying at ISS and seeking admission to the IB Diploma Programme in Grade 11 (Norwegian VG2 equivalent) for the 2018-19 academic year.
 Students of any citizenship who are residents of the Greater Stavanger Region are welcome to apply.

 WHAT DOES THE SCHOLARSHIP INCLUDE?